-The DR Series system integrates with supported DMAs using the RDA with OST plug-in, through which DMAs can control when backup images are created, duplicated, and deleted.
+The DR Series system integrates with these supported DMAs using the Dell OpenStorage plug-in, through which both NetBackup and Backup Exec can control when backup images are created, duplicated, and deleted.
 Via the plug-in, the DMAs can take full advantage of key DR Series system features like replication and data deduplication.

-The DR Series system accesses the OpenStorage API code through the RDA with OST plug-in, which can be installed on the supported media server platform type that you choose (Windows or Linux).
-When RDA with OST is used with the DR Series system, it offers the following benefits:
+The DR Series system accesses the OpenStorage API code through a Dell OST plug-in, which can be installed on the supported media server platform type that you choose (Windows or Linux).
+When OST is used with the DR Series system, it offers the following benefits:

-- RDA with OST protocol provides faster and improved data transfers: - Focus is on backups with minimal overhead - Accommodates larger data transfer sizes - Provides throughput that is significantly better than CIFS or NFS - RDA with OST and DMA integration: - OpenStorage API enables the DMA-to-media server software communication
+- OST protocol provides faster and improved data transfers: - Focus is on backups with minimal overhead

-- DR Series system storage capabilities can be used without extensive changes to DMAs - Backup and replication operations are simplified by using built-in DMA policies - DR Series system and RDA with OST ports and write operations: - Control channel uses TCP port 10011 - Data channel uses TCP port 11000 - Optimized write operations enable client-side deduplication - Replication operations between DR Series systems: - No configuration is required on the source or target DR Series system - Replication is file-based, not container-based - Replication is triggered by DMA optimized duplication operation - DR Series system transfers the data file (not the media server) - Once duplication completes, DR Series system notifies DMA to update its catalog (acknowledging the second backup) - Supports different retention policies between source and replica - Replication is set up in the DMA itself, not the DR Series system
+- Accommodates larger data transfer sizes - Provides throughput that is significantly better than CIFS or NFS - OST and DMA integration: - OpenStorage API enables the DMA-to-media server software communication - DR Series system storage capabilities can be used without extensive changes to DMAs - Backup and replication operations are simplified by using built-in DMA policies - DR Series system and OST ports and write operations: - Control channel uses TCP port 10011 - Data channel uses TCP port 11000 - Optimized write operations enable client-side deduplication - Replication operations between DR Series systems: - No configuration is required on the source or target DR Series system - Replication is file-based, not container-based - Replication is triggered by DMA optimized duplication operation - DR Series system transfers the data file (not the media server) - Once duplication completes, DR Series system notifies DMA to update its catalog (acknowledging the second backup) - Supports different retention policies between source and replica - Replication is set up in the DMA itself, not the DR Series system